 How can I help?

-- If you've got any relevant contacts in the entertainment business, please help me get small roles in TV shows and movies.
-Being a background extra or a "day player" with a line or two is excellent.
-I can be contacted via this site or IMDb Pro.
+- If you've got any contacts in the TV or movie entertainment business, please help me get acting roles.
+Being in a small supporting role is excellent for me.
+I can be contacted via this site or my agent, who is listed on IMDb Pro.

 What are you charging for this awesome service?